leathekd/slog/README.md

 - Queuing up the log messages in memory and flushing them all when the current "context" is marked as done.
 Perhaps making is such that successful completion won't Slog anything.

   [Related pragpub article.](http://pragprog.com/magazines/2011-12/justintime-logging)

+  This makes a lot more sense for ES than for file based logging.

 ## License